momajd/InsanFran/README.md

 has_many :followers, through: :passive_relationships, source: :follower
 ```

-The `posts_controller` gives only posts that were created by users that are followed by the current user.
+On the main feed, the `posts_controller` sends only posts of users that are followed by the current user.

 ```Ruby
 #posts_controller.rb